Planckian bound on quantum dynamical entropy: End Matter

 We are left with contributions with two pairs, e.g., such that $|x_1 - x_3|, |x_2 - x_4| \lesssim \xi'$, but $ | x_1 - x_2| \sim L \gg \xi' $.
 Therefore by cluster decomposition, we have the factorization $ \left< Q_{x_1}(t_1) \dots Q_{x_4}(t_4) \right> = \left< Q_{x_1}(t_1) Q_{x_3}(t_3) \right> \left< Q_{x_2}(t_2) Q_{x_4}(t_4) \right> + O(e^{- L / \xi}) $.
 Summing over the positions we obtain $C_{13} C_{24}$ up to vanishing corrections [one needs to invoke \eqref{eq:clusterdecom} for the two point functions].
 Combined with the other two kinds of pairing configurations, we obtain \eqref{eq:wick}.

 The above argument generalizes to the $n$ point correlation $\left< Q(t_1) \dots Q(t_n) \right>$ and shows that it factorizes into two point functions, up to vanishing corrections.
 By continuation $t \to t + i \beta / 2$, the same ``Wick theorem'' holds for correlation functions across the thermofield double.
 Therefore, probed with a mesoscopic observable, with the thermodynamic limit taken first, a noncritical thermal state of is no different from a thermal state of a free boson model.
+This \textit{emergent} Gaussianity (or effective Gaussianity) property holds even if the microscopic model is interacting.
+As a consequence, we can compute dynamical entropy and purification rate with respect to a mesoscopic observable and a Gaussian measurement scheme \eqref{eq:Km} in interacting systems analytically, by doing the computation in a free boson setup that has the same two-point functions.